kagaimiq/huntersoon/ip/sflash.md

 reg10: command data0 reg
 reg14: command data1 reg
     Command bits
+    the MSB (bit31) of the whole reg is sent first. e.g. 0xACEBECA0,0xFECABECA
-    - Each reg contains the bits that is sent MSB-first i.e. value of 0xacebecaf, with bit count = 32 will be sent out as [ac eb ec af], and the same thing with bit count = 20 will be sent out as [ac eb eX]
+       with bit count = 48 will be sent as ACEBECA0FECA, bit count = 24 will be sent as ACEBEC.

 reg18: read0 reg
 reg1C: read1 reg
-    Data received while sending command data
+    Received data bits (which were received upon sending command bits)
-    - Same deal as in command data regs

 reg20: address reg
     b2~b31 = DMA address